andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ### <a name="simpleArrayMapper"></a> SimpleArrayMapper [ [Top](#index) ]

-The SimpleArrayMapper is a function that allow us to make new dimension from an ArrayList.
+The SimpleArrayMapper is a function that allows us to create new dimensions from an ArrayList.

 ```json
   {